localizewiz/wiz-ios-sdk/README.md

 ### Swift Package Manager
 You can also install the LocalizeWiz SDK with Swift Package Manager (SPM).

+In the Xcode menu, simply select File -> Swift Packages -> Add Package Dependency.
+Then paste this URL into the space provided: https://github.com/localizewiz/wiz-ios-sdk

 ## Initialization

 Once the LocalizeWiz SDK is installed, the next thing to do is to initialize it in your project.